Generalized Meta-Analysis for Multiple Regression Models Across Studies with Disparate Covariate Information: Real Data Analysis

-First, to illustrate how the proposed GMeta estimator compares to standard meta-analysis method, we consider estimating the common underlying parameters of interest $\bd{\theta}_{\vec{X}}$ using these two alternative methods.
+First, to illustrate how the proposed GENMETA estimator compares to standard meta-analysis method, we consider estimating the common underlying parameters of interest $\bd{\theta}_{X}$ using these two alternative methods.
 We fitted model (\ref{eq:BPC3Model}) separately for each study and obtained estimates of the parameters and covariance matrices.
-Then, for the underlying common parameter of interests $\bd{\theta}_{\vec{X}}$, we conducted a standard multivariate meta-analysis using the corresponding subset of parameters estimates and covariance matrices.
-Alternatively, using the parameters estimates and variance-covariance matrices from the individual studies, and using the set aside BCDDP sample as the reference dataset to estimate the joint distribution of $\vec{X}$ and $age$, we estimated all of the parameters of model (\ref{eq:BPC3Model}) using the GMeta procedure.
-From the results reported in Table \ref{table:Analysis.24.25}, we observe that in this setting, the meta-analysis and GMeta estimators produce similar estimates as well as their standard errors across all the different risk-factors of interest.
-We have noted earlier that in an idealized setting where all the models and underlying populations are identical, the two estimators are asymptotically equivalent.
+Then, for the underlying common parameter of interests $\bd{\theta}_{X}$, we conducted a standard multivariate meta-analysis using the corresponding subset of parameters estimates and covariance matrices.
+Alternatively, using the parameters estimates and variance-covariance matrices from the individual studies, and using the set aside BCDDP sample as the reference dataset to estimate the joint distribution of $X$ and $age$, we estimated all of the parameters of model (\ref{eq:BPC3Model}) using the GENMETA procedure.
+From the results reported in Table \ref{table:Analysis.24.25}, we observe that in this setting, the meta-analysis and GENMETA estimators produce similar estimates as well as their standard errors across all the different risk-factors of interest.
+In one of the results stated earlier, we have seen theoretically that in an idealized setting where all the models and underlying populations are identical, the two estimators are asymptotically equivalent.
 It's encouraging to observe the close correspondence between the estimators in the data analysis, which includes a diverse set of studies that are likely to have significant heterogeneity across the underlying populations.
-In particular, for a number of the risk-factors (e.g FH), coefficient estimates were noticeably different across the BCDDP and BPC3 studies.
+In particular, for a number of the risk-factors (e.g family history), coefficient estimates were noticeably different across the two studies.
 When significant heterogeneity existed, the meta-analyzed estimates were pooled closer to those from the BPC3 study due to its large sample size.